Business Practices

 Jacque didn’t start out in retail – in fact, she spent 21 years in data operations at a bank before a merger eliminated her job.
 After a brief break “playing mom,” she felt the itch to work again.
 Opening a consignment store began as a joking idea with her sister, but when an empty building opened up on Main Street, Jacque took the leap.
 She negotiated a lease-to-buy deal (not knowing if the concept would fly) and in 2008 opened Reruns The Consignment Store in her hometown.
 “It worked out… I bought [the building] the following January and I’ve had it ever since,” she says, still sounding a bit amazed at her intense beginning.
 Fourteen years on, Reruns has become a beloved community fixture, saving locals a 30-minute drive to the nearest city for what they need.
 Jacque’s pride is evident: providing a service that keeps dollars in the community and gives neighbors a convenient place to buy and sell quality used goods is deeply rewarding to her.

-Setting Boundaries and Raising Standards
+Setting Inventory-Quality Boundaries

 In the beginning, Jacque was “too giving, too accepting” with consignors.
 “I let my consignors walk all over me,” she recalls.
 With a desire to please, she accepted items she shouldn’t have and bent her own policies.
 The result?
 Cluttered backrooms, sub-par merchandise slipping onto the floor, and a growing sense of frustration.
 Eventually, she realized the lack of clear boundaries was as much her fault as the consignors’.
 This was a turning point – she decided to tighten up her intake rules and communicate them firmly yet respectfully.